Stocks rise on cautious Brexit deal hopes, oil extends losses

 Trade experts and China market analysts say chances are high that Washington and Beijing will fail to agree on any specifics - as happened in May - in time for a mid-November meeting between Trump and Chinese President Xi Jinping.

-U.S. crude CLc1 fell 0.49% to $53.33 per barrel following a 2% decline overnight due to worries that global energy demand will remain weak.
+U.S. crude fell 0.49% to $53.33 per barrel following a 2% decline overnight due to worries that global energy demand will remain weak.

 By early last week, hedge funds had become the most bearish towards petroleum prices since the start of the year, according to an analysis of position records published by the U.S. Commodity Futures Trading Commission and ICE Futures Europe.